-Every student must teach for two semesters as a Teaching Assistant, either as a recitation TA, laboratory TA, or a grader/course assistant.
+Every student must teach for at least one semester as a Teaching Assistant, either as a recitation TA, laboratory TA, or a grader/course assistant.
 This formal academic requirement is an important part of a graduate education and must be completed to the satisfaction of the instructor for that course.
-In addition, if a student does not have the opportunity to be a recitation TA or laboratory TA (either due to their funding or qualifications for those TA assignments during the first 1-2 years in residence), he/she will be required to plan and complete by the end of the fourth year in residence one of the following options to further develop teaching and mentoring skills: